 I was going to try to be clever or eloquent writing out an intro to this story, but the subject itself does all the heavy lifting for me: LeBron James is going to be a Los Angeles Laker next season.
-That’s right, the four time league MVP will be signing a 4-year deal with the Lakers.

 The bright lights of LA were too much for the King to pass up, but Los Angeles offers a lot more than just a big market and a hefty paycheck.
 James had previously stated that family was going to play a big part in his decision, especially with his oldest son, LeBron Jr., entering high school next year.
 While Cleveland is James’ hometown, he lives in Los Angeles during the offseason.
 LA also gives Lebron’s son his best chance at success, as James Jr. is a coveted basketball prospect in his own right, and Los Angeles is home to some of the premier high school programs in the country.

 The Lakers’ on court prospects are looking pretty good as well, even though they missed out on Paul George.
 Los Angeles has a plethora of cap space to play with, enough to land them another marquee free agent signing.
 Reports are already coming out that the Lakers’ are interested in Demarcus Cousins, the New Orleans Pelicans’ star center.
 However, Golden State somehow landed Cousins to add to their laundry list of current All-Stars on its team.

 Los Angeles also has their fair share of promising young players including Lonzo Ball, Brandon Ingram, and Kyle Kuzma.
 They could grow into stars alongside James, or be packaged in a deal for another star, like the Spurs’ disgruntled forward, Kawhi Leonard.
 And of course, LeBron James is good at basketball.
 His presence alone will make the Lakers a force in the Western Conference.